2003 Tour de France: Route and stages

+The route of the centenary Tour de France was announced in October 2002.
+The route recreated, in part, that of the 1903 Tour de France.
+Starting in Paris with a time trial, the race headed clockwise around France including six stage finishes at cities that featured in the 1903 Tour – Lyon, Marseille, Toulouse, Bordeaux, Nantes and Paris.
+The highest point of elevation in the race was 2642 m at the summit of the Col du Galibier mountain pass on stage 8.
+Due to the centennial celebration, this edition of the tour was raced entirely in France and did not enter neighboring countries.

 Race overview

 The Tour proved to be one more hotly contested than the previous years.
 Tyler Hamilton and Levi Leipheimer were involved in a crash early in the Tour.
 Leipheimer dropped out, Hamilton continued and got fourth place in the end while riding with a broken collarbone.

 In the Alps, Gilberto Simoni and Stefano Garzelli, first and second in the Giro d'Italia earlier the same year, could not keep up with Lance Armstrong and the other favourites.
 The same held for last year's number 4, Santiago Botero.
 Joseba Beloki could, and was in second-place overall (just 40 seconds behind Armstrong) when he crashed on a fast descent from the Cote de La Rochette, shortly after passing the Col de Manse into Gap.
 The crash was a result of a locked brake, caused by a lack of traction from melting tar on the road, which led to the tyre coming off the rim.
 Beloki broke his right femur, elbow and wrist, and had to leave the Tour.
 Armstrong made a detour through the field beside the road to avoid the fallen Beloki.
 Armstrong was in yellow, but Jan Ullrich won the first time trial by one minute and 36 seconds.
 He and Alexander Vinokourov were both within very short distance from Armstrong.